-If you experience one or more of these symptoms, you can suspect food poisoning—especially if you ate a high-risk food or are with other individuals who consumed the same food and are experiencing like symptoms.
+If you experience one or more of these symptoms, you can suspect food poisoning—especially if you ate a high-risk food or are with other individuals who consumed the same food and are experiencing similar symptoms.
 These symptoms can last anywhere from a few hours to a few days, but most will dissipate within 24 hours.

 Treating Food Poisoning at Home

 The immune system can usually handle the pathogens that cause food poisoning without medical assistance.
 Here are some home remedies that can help calm the unpleasant symptoms and aid recovery time:

 - Letting the stomach settle by avoiding dairy, alcohol, processed sugar, caffeine, and spicy or fatty foods.

 - Easing yourself into eating by sticking to bland and easy-to-digest foods.

 - Sucking on ice chips or taking small sips of clear liquids to avoid dehydration—a common side effect of food poisoning.